KathiraveluLab/AWANTA/README.md

 ## viseu

 Viseu (Virtual Internet Services at the Edge) is a peer-to-peer overlay that enables users to join the decentralized framework of Sintra.

+## niffler

+[Niffler](https://github.com/Emory-HITI/Niffler/) is a DICOM networking framework that facilitates efficient transfer of DICOM images on-demand and real-time from PACS to the research environments.
+Sintra extends Niffler as its data streaming application.